 Winner by 25%

 Lee Company rates % higher than NinthDecimal on Sentiment Culture Ratings vs NinthDecimal Ratings based on looking at 31 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How do your customers perceive your company?" and "What would you most like to see improved at your company?".
+Ratings come from the answers to questions like "What makes you most happy at work?" and "What do you like best about your company?".